MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

    - Use `VSTSCDSample-android` (or the app name used when registering the app with CodePush if different) as the `App Name`
    - Use `Staging` as the `Source Deployment`
    - Use `Production` as the `Destination Deployment`
-   - Use `20%` for `Rollout` in order to deploy to only 20% of your production users
+   - Use `20%` for `Rollout` to deploy to only 20% of your production users

 6. Save and name the release definition by pressing the Save toolbar button.